jackbaty/baty.net-v6/content/post/2021/pilot-custom-823/index.md

 First, I will run it with some different inks.
 I typically use one of the quick-drying Nooder inks like [Bernanke Blue](https://noodlersink.com/product/19067-bernanke-blue/), but maybe something "wetter" will fare better.

 I could try different paper, but that's not helpful since I have no interest in anything other than the Leuchtturm notebooks for most writing.
 I did write a little in the Hobonichi Techo and things were better.
-Tamoe River paper is the greatest, but I don't the notebooks that use it (other than the Techo, that is, but I don't journal in the Techo.)
+Tamoe River paper is the greatest, but I don't like most of the notebooks that use it (other than the Techo, that is, but I don't journal in the Techo.)

 If these don't help, I'll advance to something more drastic, such as physically spreading the nib by pulling it apart at the shoulder, just a little.
 If that doesn't help with the flow, I'll send it to a "nibmeister" for tweaking.
 I normally would scoff at doing that, but years ago I sent my Pelikan to Richard Binder and it came back flawless.
 Still is.